bcornec/wod-set/profile/ADMIN-GUIDE.md

 * `README.md` (content of 0-ReadMeFirst.ipynb in markdown format, Name mandatory)
 * `wod.yml` (Name and presence mandatory)

 The 4 first files contains the instructins and code.
 The first one has to be named `0-ReadMeFirst.ipynb` in order to iopen automatically in the student's browser.
-To make the workshop compliant to our platform, you have to provide a set of metadata that will be used for the workshop's integration into the infrastructure (content of a new raw in our database and tile on the frontend).
+To make the workshop compliant to our platform, you have to provide a set of metadata that will be used for the workshop's integration into the infrastructure (content of a new raw in our database and tile on the wod-frontend).
 This file is called **`wod.yml`**.

 This file is parsed at installation time to feed our database and also during updates operations.
 Here is an example of such a file: